Books By C. LItka

 Thursday, February 13, 2025

-Glencrow Summer Is Now Available Everywhere but on Amazon
+Glencrow Summer Is Available Everywhere

 With all my beta readers having reported in, I'm delighted to announce the release of Glencrow Summer on the Google Play Store, Kobo, Apple, B&N, Smashwords, and more.
 The price varies from store to store, from $3.99 for the ebook on Amazon and Kobo, to FREE most other retailers, with the paperback version on Amazon costing $12.99 Free is my preferred price, but if you are locked into Amazon, it's only a penny less than $4.00, the cost of six eggs.
 Or less.
 As I explain below, the Kobo price is an experiment.
 Pick it up today at your retailer of choice.